nlasheras/aoc-2022/README.md

 ### Day 7

 Things started getting interesting (it was a bit sad not having this problem yesterday when I had more time).
 I had a relatively clear idea of how to implement this from the beginning, but today it started with a bit of a fight against the *borrow checker*.
 I tested the `trees` crate but I ended up using `slab_tree` since it had a nicer API for what I needed.
+For the second part I wanted to have the function return an `Option` with the node and I ended up having to figure out the proper way of anotating the lifetimes, in the end I just return the size because the code looks cleaner but it has been a good learning experience.